.

 They didn't come much more eccentric than Mark Gillespie.
 Best known for his 1980 debut album 'Only Human', the one-time Melbourne singer-songwriter refused to play the music industry game.
 Instead of touring behind that record or giving interviews, he travelled through Asia.
 His genre-hopping songs, meanwhile, indulged in weird arrangements and dark, philosophical lyrics.
 Before turning to music, Gillespie had written short stories and poetry, co-founded the Aussie-centric Outback Press, and done a six-year architecture degree at Melbourne Uni.

-In 1982 his second album 'Sweet Nothing' was released on Glenn Wheatley's label through EMI.
+In 1982 his second album 'Sweet Nothing' was also released on Glenn Wheatley's label through EMI.
 The album featured friends from his debut, Ross Hannaford, Mark Meyer and Lisa Bade, with the addition of saxophonist Andrew Thompson, bassist Tim Partridge, and Gary Lyon (not the ex-AFL player) and Nikki Nicholls on backing vocals.
 The album produced three singles, ''Nothing Special'', ''Traveller in the Night'', and ''Night and Day''.
-On the Melbourne charts Gillespie's second album reached Number 9, but more importantly, it peaked at Number 32 on the national charts, the first time a Mark Gillespie release had featured in the national Top 40.
+On the Melbourne charts Gillespie's second album reached #9, but more importantly, it peaked at #32 on the national charts, the first time a Mark Gillespie release had featured in the national Top 40.
 Fans and critics alike lauded his releases and Gillespie was fast becoming recognised as Australia's premier songwriter.
 He followed up the success of 'Sweet Nothing' with his third album, a self-titled effort in 1983 that soon became more widely known as 'Ring of Truth' after the lead single. ''You'' and ''Letting Go'' were the other singles from the album that featured ex-Bee Gees and Groove drummer, Geoff Bridgeford and vocalist Renee Geyer.

 Mark Gillespie, for whatever reason, had had enough.
 He returned to Asia where he set up an orphanage in Bangladesh, a gesture that was indicative of the heart and soul of Mark Gillespie.
-In the mean time Glenn Wheatley and EMI made the most of their signing when they released 'Best of Mark Gillespie (Small Mercies)' in 1985.
+In the meantime Glenn Wheatley and EMI made the most of their signing when they released 'Best of Mark Gillespie (Small Mercies)' in 1985.
 It appeared Gillespie's contribution to Australian music was done when nothing was heard from him until 1992 when he returned to Australia to record and release 'Flame' in 1992.
 At this time he also released the CD single ''Long Time'' and EP 'Don't Wait'.
 Old friends and musicians who'd long admired Gillespie's work gathered to record these comeback efforts.
 The artists involved included Joe Creighton and Ross Hannaford, along with ex-Mondo Rock keys man James Black, John Farnham band drummer Angus Burchill, ex-Aussie Crawl and Kevin Borich Express drummer John Watson, former Stephen Cummings Band guitarist Shane O'Mara, and Deborah Conway Band bassist Bill McDonald, among others.
 Since 1992 Gillespie had no further involvement in the music industry.
 Mark Gillespie died in 2021.

 SINGLES